oliora/ppconsul/README.md

 Note that this project is just started so it is under active developing, doesn't have a stable interface and was not tested enough.
 So if you are looking for something stable and ready to be used in production then it's better to come back later or help me growing this project to the quality level you need.

-The library is written in C++11 and demands a quite modern compiler to be build.
-The list of officially supported compilers are:
+The library is written in C++11 and requires a quite modern compiler.
+Compilers officially supported at the moment:
-* Visual Studio 2013 or above
+* Visual Studio 2013
-* Xcode 6.0 (Clang 3.5) or above
+* Xcode 6.0 (Clang 3.5)
-* g++ 4.8 or above
+* g++ 4.8

+The newer versions of specified compilers should work fine but was not tested.
+The older versions most probably will fail to compile the project.

 The library uses [C++ Network Library](http://cpp-netlib.org/) (aka cpp-netlib) to deal with HTTP and [my own version](https://github.com/oliora/json11) of [json11](https://github.com/dropbox/json11) library to deal with JSON.